andreasabel/inCode/entry/tries-with-recursion-schemes.md

 ```

 `TrieF` represents, essentially, "one layer" of a `Trie`.
 It contains all of the
-*structure* of a single layer of a `Trie`: it contains all of the "guts" of what
+*structure* of a *single* layer of a `Trie`: it contains all of the "guts" of
-makes a trie a trie, *except the recursion*.
-It allows us to work with a single
+what makes a trie a trie, *except the recursion*.
+It allows us to work with a
-layer of a trie, encapsulating the essential structure.
-Later on, we'll see that
+single layer of a trie, encapsulating the essential structure.
+Later on, we'll
-this means we sometimes don't even need the original (recursive) `Trie` at all,
+see that this means we sometimes don't even need the original (recursive) `Trie`
-if all we just care about is the structure.
+at all, if all we just care about is the structure.

-We'll use `TrieF` as a non-recursive "view" into a single layer of a `Trie`.
-We
+For the rest of our journey, we'll use `TrieF` as a non-recursive "view" into a
-can do this because *recursion-schemes* gives combinators (known as "recursion
+single layer of a `Trie`.
+We can do this because *recursion-schemes* gives
-schemes") to abstract over common explicit recursion patterns.
-The key to using
+combinators (known as "recursion schemes") to abstract over common explicit
-*recursion-schemes* is recognizing which combinators abstracts over the type of
+recursion patterns.
+The key to using *recursion-schemes* is recognizing which
-recursion you're using.
-It's all about becoming familiar with the "zoo" of
+combinators abstracts over the type of recursion you're using.
+It's all about
-(colorfully named) recursion schemes you can pick from, and identifying which
+becoming familiar with the "zoo" of (colorfully named) recursion schemes you can
-one does the job in your situation.
+pick from, and identifying which one does the job in your situation.

 That's the high-level view --- let's dive into writing out the API of our
 `Trie`!